marcocapano/marcocapano/_posts/2019-03-21-creating-a-custom-loader-with-coreanimation.md

 # Conclusion

 As we’ve seen, CoreAnimation is a really powerful job and makes our job really easy.
-Hope you enjoyed this article!
+Hope you enjoyed this post!